‘You can shoot the reporter’: Man accused of burning dog has bond increased after threat

 The dog, Riona, is recovering after she was taken in by a rescue group.
 She suffered fourth-degree burns over 60% of her body.

-Brown was arrested after someone showed shared surveillance video of the incident.
-He allegedly told neighbors that whoever gave the video to the police and the media “is going to have their houses burned down.”
+Brown was arrested after someone shared surveillance video of the incident.
+He reportedly told neighbors that whoever gave the video to the police and the media “is going to have their houses burned down.”

 Brown’s original $5,000 bond was revoked July 22 when it was found he had another dog at his property, violating the terms of his bail conditions.